-- Next add crushed tomatoes, fire roasted diced tomatoes, vegetable stock, a splash of red table wine, 1/4 of a cup of chopped fresh basil, chopped oregano, a pinch of red pepper flake, kosher salt, and fresh ground pepper to own taste.
+- Next add crushed tomatoes, fire roasted diced tomatoes, vegetable stock, a splash of red table wine, 1/4 of a cup of chopped fresh basil, chopped oregano, a pinch of the red pepper flake, kosher salt, and fresh ground pepper to own taste.
 Bring the soup base to a good simmer before adding the reserved meatballs and bite-sized sausage rounds.
-Reduce the heat to a low setting after add the meatballs and sausage, cook for about 20 minutes.
+Reduce the heat to a low setting after adding the meatballs and sausage, cook for about 20 minutes.

-- Once the soup has cooked on low for about 30 minutes, add the bite-sized lasagna noodles, and slowly add 1/4 of a cup of warm heavy cream, cook till the noodles are al dente.
+- Once the soup has cooked on low for about 30 minutes, add the bite-sized lasagna noodles, and slowly add 1/4 of a cup of warm heavy cream, cook until the noodles are al dente.

 - Remove the Lasagna Soup from the heat source, ladle into bowls and top with Ramano cheese, Ricotta cheese, and fresh basil.

 - Serve with your favorite Italian bread or Garlic bread while still hot.

 © Heidy L. McCallum and The McCallum’s Shamrock Patch, 2018-2013 unauthorized use and/or duplication of content/ material without express and written permission from this blog’s author and/or owner is strictly prohibited.
 Excerpts and links may be used, provided that full and clear credit is given to Heidy L. McCallum and The McCallum’s Shamrock Patch with proper and specific direction to the original content.